0cjs/sedoc/ee/sbc.md

 Clock Circuits
 --------------

+More than any other, this signal is the most important to keep clean.

 - Consider a 74HCT4060.
 The data sheet also offers some useful info on values for RC and oscillator/RC component combinations.